ncachanosky/Macro-with-Python/content/home/other projects.md

 widget = "blank"  # See https://wowchemy.com/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "Contents"
+title = "Other projects"
 subtitle = ""

 [design]